Settings, Layers & Offline Maps

 Auto POI — Points of Interest as You Ride

-Auto POI is one of DMD Next's most useful map features: it constantly searches for the kinds of place you care about — fuel, food, viewpoints and more — and drops proximity markers on the map (and in the Nearby POIs overlay) as you ride, so the next fuel stop or lookout never sneaks up on you.
+Auto POI is one of DMD2's most useful map features: it constantly searches for the kinds of place you care about — fuel, food, viewpoints and more — and drops proximity markers on the map (and in the Nearby POIs overlay) as you ride, so the next fuel stop or lookout never sneaks up on you.

 Reach it from Map Settings → Auto POI: